yumimobi/AASDK-Unity/Anti-Addiction-Unity.md

 ### 2.3.2 Deploy to Android

-In the Unity editor, select `Assets > Play Services Resolver > Android Resolver > Force Resolve.
+In the Unity editor, select `Assets > External Dependency Manager > Android Resolver > Force Resolve.
 The Unity Play Services Resolver library will copy the declared dependencies into the `Assets/Plugins/Android` directory of your Unity app.
 <img src='resources/force_resolve.png'>

 ## 2.4 Config Parametrs